 According to Roche, these are the main steps to implement an EAP:

-Budget: Identify and confirm the budget for the new program.
-Figure this out by per-employee fee to get a better sense of how much you are prepared to spend.
+- Budget: Identify and confirm the budget for the new program.
+Figure this out by a per-employee fee to better understand how much you are prepared to spend.

-Promotion: Use the time between choosing your EAP provider and launching the program to start promoting your new benefits.
+- Promotion: Use the time between choosing your EAP provider and launching the program to promote your new benefits.

-Launch: Consider launching the new benefit at special event, such as a company gala, team day out or end-of-year party.
+- Launch: Consider launching the new benefit at a special event, such as a company gala, team day out or end-of-year party.

 - Maintenance: You should periodically review your EAP.
 Keep in touch with employees on what they think and what they would like improved.